tetrascience/ts-logger/README.md

 })
 ```

-You can pass in various types of things to log (object, error object, string, number), the logger makes sure that what you passed in is decorated with the proper meta based from the config, transformed and adapted properly for the transport.
-Check out the details here.
+You can pass in various types of things to log (object, error object, string, number),
+the logger makes sure that what you passed in is decorated with the proper meta data based from the config,
+transformed and adapted properly for the transport.

 Here are the transports we support
 * [graylog](#transport-graylog)
 * [console](#transport-console)

-Here are the logging features we support
+Beyond the transports, ts-logger also supports the following logging features
 * [throttle](#feature-decoration)
 * [debug mode]((#feature-debug-mode))
 * [decoration](#feature-decoration)
 * [type](#feature-type)

+### Transports
 #### Transport: `graylog`
 ```
 let logger = require('ts-logger')('graylog', {